readyplayerme/rpm-unreal-avatar-creator/README.md

 ## TODO

-- Fix the webcam support for mobile
+- Fix the webcam support for Android
 - Fix the webcam support for UE5
-- Update profile dropdown UI
-- Improve the UI
 - Add shadow for the avatar in the avatar editor
 - Add a sample for the VR

 ## Known Issues

-- If you are using a version of glTFRuntime 20230225 or prior, you might encounter a visual artifact where the avatar's head material looks dark or shadowed.
+If you are using a version of glTFRuntime 20230225 or prior, you might encounter a visual artifact where the avatar's head material looks dark or shadowed.
 Please update glTFRuntime to the latest to avoid this issue.

-- To enable the webcam support for your project, you might need to enable some engine plugins depending on the target platform.
+### Webcam support
+Webcam functionality is currently available only on the Windows platform when using Unreal Engine 4.27.
+However, Unreal Engine 5 experiences issues with Webcam support.
+To make the webcam work in Unreal Engine 5, a workaround is available, which involves changing the Default RHI property to DirectX 11.
+However, this change may result in the disabling of certain Unreal Engine 5 features. if webcam support is required for mobile platforms, you will need to either create a platform-specific webcam functionality or add an external plugin.

+### File Picker
+The sample doesn't provide an option to pick an image file that would be used for generating an avatar according to the image.
+This is done to keep the sample project simple.
+Depending on the target platform, the file picker functionality and dependencies will be different.

+In case you require file picker functionality, you can either add an external plugin or create a platform-specific file picker.
+After implementing the platform-side file picking functionality, convert the selected image to a base64 string and pass it to the Base64Image property of the AvatarProperties in the AvatarCreatorApi.
+After implementing the file picking logic, you will need to modify the WBP_SelfieSuggestion widget and include a button for picking images.

 ## Links
 - [Documentation](https://docs.readyplayer.me/ready-player-me/integration-guides/unreal-engine)